SICASFoundation/smir-documenation/pages/02.web/04.Objects/docs.md

 There are different *object types* to represent the type of the data set.
 Example *object types* are:

-- RAW Image like CT scan, MR Images, etc..
+- RAW image like CT scan, MR images, etc.
-- Segementation of Images
+- Segementation of images
 - Surface models
 - Genetic data